|

 Rent Arrearage Payments

-Effective January 1, 2017, PHA is available once every 12 months to help eligible AUs with payment of up to two months of rent arrearages (back rent) to prevent eviction.
-The payment of the back rent must be a condition of preventing eviction.
+Effective January 1, 2017, PHA is available once every 12 months to help eligible AUs with payment of up to two months of rent arrearages (back rent), if these payments are a reasonable condition of preventing eviction.
 Each month of the rent arrears must not exceed 80% of the TMHI.

 Permanent Housing through Housing Authority